pockerman/py_cube_ai/README.md

 ## rl-python

-Implementation of reinforcement learning algorithms
+Implementation of reinforcement learning algorithms.
+Algorithms have been refactored from various resources such as:

+- <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRL repository</a>

 ## Dependencies